-In 2004, Rev. Howlett moved to the Halton Presbytery office, and the congregation called Rev. Dick Prince as the full-time minister.
+In 2004, after 10 years of service, Rev. Howlett moved to the Halton Presbytery office Rev. Dick Prince was called as the full-time minister.
 Rev. Prince strongly believed that connections made at various groups in the church helped to knit together the congregation, and this belief led to the creation of many “connection groups” that met for spiritual or social activities, including a book club, a prayer chain, a bridge club, a photography project and bible studies.

 In 2008, the congregation made the difficult decision to officially reduce the ministry staff to only one full-time minister for the first time in Tansley’s history.
-Both Rev. Clark and Rev. Prince chose to leave at the juncture, and the congregation called Rev. Stephen Huntley to serve as Tansley’s full-time minister, beginning May 1, 2008.
+Both Rev. Clark and Rev. Prince chose to leave at the juncture, and the congregation called Rev. Stephen Huntley to serve as Tansley’s full-time minister, beginning May 1, 2009.

 During Rev. Huntley’s time with Tansley, Outreach became a strong focus.
 The Halton Fresh Food program, Food for Life, Emergency Pantry, Singles Moms, Senior Programs, after school programs, a Free Little Library, a backpack program etc. all became a reality.
 Many of these programs were possible with the help of numerous grants.